freebie

 I use this for transferring designs to wood (Check out How To Transfer Designs To Wood Without Using Heat).
 It allows me to use the same design over and over again.

-Gooseneck Camera Holder
+Camera Holder (small and Large)

-This is so I can film and photograph while I burn hands-free.
-It is much safer and creates better quality content.
-I have one gooseneck holder that is attached to my wall so it hangs right over my work.
 If you are a pyrographer that utilizes social media for marketing, then I can not recommend this enough.
 Hit that record button each time you sit down, and you will find yourself with so much great content that you can use.

 What are your favorite odd tools for wood burning?